-According to Levels.fyi, the compensation package of an embedded systems engineer is quite attractive.
-The average base salary for an embedded systems engineer is $124,000 per year.
+According to Glassdoor, the compensation package of an embedded systems engineer is quite attractive.
+The average base salary range for an embedded systems engineer is $93T - $1L per year.

-The average bonus offered is $6,000 per annum.
-It usually varies for engineers even in the same salary band.
-The average stock grant/profit-sharing offered to embedded systems engineers is $17,000.
+The average additional cash compensation offered is $25,419 per annum, lying within the range of $19,064 - $35,587.
+It usually varies for engineers, even in the same salary band.

 Want to learn how to negotiate a higher salary package?
 Experts and ex-recruiters from FAANG+ companies at Interview Kickstart will teach you how to leverage your skills to up your negotiating power.
 Sign up for Interview Kickstart’s FREE webinar to learn more!

-In a FAANG+ company, the embedded systems engineer career progression can look something like this:
+In a FAANG+ company, the embedded systems engineer's career progression can look something like this:

 Embedded Systems Engineer I → Embedded Systems Engineer II → Senior Embedded Systems Engineer → Staff Embedded Systems Engineer → Senior Staff Embedded Systems Engineer → Principal Embedded Systems Engineer

 How to Crack an Embedded Systems Engineer Interview?